Alhadis/Harvester/README.md

 3. **In your browser's console,**

 	1.	**Paste the contents of [`harvester.js`][]**
 		This defines the commands you'll use in the next step.
 		It might request your permission to display desktop notifications.
 		This is used to notify you when a harvest has finished.

 	2.	**Run `harvest(" … ")` to begin a search.**
 		To search for entire filenames instead of extensions, prepend the query with `filename:`:
 		~~~js
 		harvest("filename:.bashrc");
 		~~~
 		Arguments are optional if Harvester's running from a search results page.
-	E.g,, if you have [this page](https://github.com/search?q=extension%3Aasy+NOT+SymbolType&type=Code) open in your browser, `harvest();` is the same as
+		E.g., if you have [this page](https://github.com/search?q=extension%3Aasy+NOT+SymbolType&type=Code) open in your browser, `harvest();` is the same as
 		~~~js
 		harvest("extension:asy", "NOT SymbolType");
 		~~~
 		For any other page, a query must be specified.

 4. **Wait for it to finish.**
 This may take a while, depending on how many results there are.